 7. Your car broke down

 Winter weather means rough road conditions, which can take a toll on your vehicle.
-New tires, a new transmission and other unexpected repairs could easily cost more than $1,000.
+New tires, a new transmission and other unexpected repairs could easily cut into your holiday budget.
+If your vehicle is out of warranty or if you don’t have enough savings to cover the unexpected costs, a personal loan could help you get back on the road.

 8. Your heating bill is unusually high